2020 Buffalo Bills season: AFC Wild Card Playoffs: vs. (7) Indianapolis Colts

-In their fourth consecutive playoff game against the AFC South dating back to 1999, and what would end up being Colts quarterback Philip Rivers' final NFL game, the Bills held on despite a fourth quarter comeback by the Colts to win their first playoff game since 1995.
+In their fourth consecutive playoff game against the AFC South dating back to 1999, and what would end up being Colts quarterback Philip Rivers' final NFL game until a brief stint in the 2025 season, the Bills held on despite a fourth quarter comeback by the Colts to win their first playoff game since 1995.
 In his first playoff win, Josh Allen threw for 2 touchdowns and 324 passing yards, and scored another rushing touchdown.
 Dawson Knox and Stefon Diggs caught a touchdown each.
 Tyler Bass kicked a 54-yard field goal, a new rookie playoff record.
 Allen became the first QB in NFL history to throw for 300+ yards, run for 50+ yards and complete at least 70% of his passes in a playoff game.
 The game was also coach Sean McDermott's first playoff win as head coach.